 For the health and well-being of every child, a rest time is provided every day.
-If you would prefer your child not nap, they will be directed towards a quiet-time activity of puzzles, games, or video.
+If you would prefer your child not nap, they will be directed towards a quiet-time activity of puzzles, games, or books.
+We provide a cot and sheet and ask that a blanket be provided by the parents.
+We ask that you bring this blanket home on Fridays to have it laundered and brought back with your child upon their return.